lexik/LexikFormFilterBundle/Resources/doc/index.md

 --------------------

 Here an example about how to create embedded filter types with Doctrine2 embeddables objects.
-In the following code we suppose we use entities defined in the [doctine tutorial](http://doctrine-orm.readthedocs.org/en/latest/tutorials/embeddables.html).
+In the following code we suppose we use entities defined in the [doctrine tutorial](http://doctrine-orm.readthedocs.org/en/latest/tutorials/embeddables.html).

-The `UserFilterType` is a standard type and simply embed the `AddressFilterType`.
+The `UserFilterType` is a standard type and simply embeds the `AddressFilterType`.

 ```php
 namespace Project\Bundle\SuperBundle\Filter;